Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 ---

 ### User Stories
-* I want to be able to view the number of Shark Attacks by country
+* I want to be able to view the number of Shark Attacks by country (top ten)
 * I want to be able to view the number of Shark Attacks by Year
 * I want to be able to filter by state for the Shark Attacks in Australia and the USA